Musakusbey/TodoList/README.md

 In this project, we made a todo list application with React.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Bu projede react ile todo list yani  yapılacaklar uygulaması yaptık
+Bu projede react ile todo list yani  yapılacaklar uygulaması yaptık.